Roof Replacement Cost by State: How Prices Vary Across the U.S.

 Ready to discover exact costs for your state and roof size?
 Use our free roof replacement cost calculator to get instant, location-specific estimates and connect with qualified local roofing contractors who understand your regional requirements and climate conditions.

-What is the average roof replacement cost in 2025?
+What is the average roof replacement cost by state?

 How much does roof replacement cost per square foot?